- All companies, are given a unique id

 Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on a share level.

-After a restore the “size” of the company’s drive is not correct.
-Normally it’s not necessary to change it as the
+After a restore, the “size” of the company’s drive is not correct.
+Normally, it’s not necessary to change it as the files will removed again.

 Not all clients have the history feature yet.